England Football Online

 reserves: not known

 team changes: Both Aston Villa FC's (FL1 2nd) Jack Devey and Jack Reynolds were replaced the day before this match took place, Frank Becton and Rab Howell were their replacements.
-Jamie Haydock (Blackburn Rovers FC (FL1 4th)) also withdrew from the original line-up on the morning of the match because of illness, his place going to Jack Goodall.
+Jamie Haydock (Blackburn Rovers FC (FL1 4th)) also withdrew from the original line-up on the morning of the match because of illness, his place going to John Goodall.

 team notes: Jack Reynolds had already played five times for the Irish team, scoring once (1890-91 (two appearances and one goal against England)).